bfssi-forest-dussault/AmpliconPipeline/README.md

                                testing/optimizing trimming parameters for a
                                full run, or for generating files to be merged for later analysis.
+  -eq, --evaluate_quality      Setting this flag will only run the pipeline up
+                               until generating the demux_summary.qzv file.
+                               This is important to do before running the pipeline to establish acceptable
+                               trimming/truncation parameters to pass to
+                               dada2.
   -tlf, --trim_left_f INTEGER  Trim n bases from the 5' end of the forward
                                reads.
 Defaults to 10.
   -tlr, --trim_left_r INTEGER  Trim n bases from the 5' end of the reverse